GW Crowdfunding Policies and Procedures

 • The promise of tangible goods, gifts, or premiums to donors

-Advisors - Office of Development and Alumni Relations (DAR)
+Advisors - Office of University Advancement

 Project Financials and Budget